github/docs/data/reusables/repositories/custom-anchors.md

 <a id="my-custom-anchor-point"></a>
 Some text I want to provide a direct link to, but which doesn't have its own heading.

-... a bunch more content...
+...more content...

 [A link to that custom anchor](#my-custom-anchor-point)
 ```

 > [!TIP]
-> Custom anchors do not participate in the auto-numbering behavior, like automatic heading anchors do, nor will automatic naming and numbering of heading anchors take your custom anchors into account.\
+> Custom anchors are not considered by the automatic naming and numbering behavior of automatic heading links.\
-> To avoid potential confusion or improper navigation, use a unique naming scheme for all custom anchors, to avoid overlap with heading anchors (e.g., using a prefix, like `prefix-`),.
+> To avoid ambiguous references, use a unique naming scheme for custom anchors, such as adding a prefix to the `id` attribute value of custom anchors.